lb-fes/30-Days-Of-JavaScript/readMe.md

 #### Arithmetics

 Now, let us practice more writing JavaScript codes using _`console.log()`_ on Google Chrome console for number data types.
-In addition to the text, we can also do mathematical calculations using JavaScript.
+In addition to the text(除文本之外), we can also do mathematical calculations数学计算 using JavaScript.
 Let us do the following simple calculations.
 It is possible to write JavaScript code on Google Chrome console can directly without the **_`console.log()`_** function.
-However, it is included in this introduction because most of this challenge would be taking place in a text editor where the usage of the function would be mandatory.
+However, it is included in this introduction because most of this challenge would be taking place in a text editor where the usage用法 of the function would be mandatory强制性的.
 You can play around directly with instructions on the console.

 ![Arithmetic](images/arithmetic.png)